ipcrm/pe_failover/README.markdown

 #### Facts
 ##### `pe_failover_mode`:
-This fact is set in pe_failover.yaml automatically based on the class assigned.
+This fact is set in `/opt/puppetlabs/facter/facts.d/pe_failover.yaml` automatically based on the class assigned.
 Its used for classification.
 Valid values: _active,passive_

 ##### `pe_failover_key`:
-This fact is set in pe_failover.yaml automatically when you include the pe_failover::passive class.
+This fact is set in `/opt/puppetlabs/facter/facts.d/pe_failover.yaml` automatically when you include the pe_failover::passive class.
 It stores the value of auth_key from the original run of puppet when you configured the master.

+##### `pe_failover_passive_master`:
+This fact is set in `/opt/puppetlabs/facter/facts.d/pe_failover.yaml` automatically when you include pe_failover::passive the first time and it uses the supplied param to update the yaml file.
+The fact is then used in subsequent runs for various scripts.

 #### Define
 | Define       | Purpose    |